hphelion/docs.hpcloud.com/apispecs/cs/working/private/Tenant.md

 **URL Parameters**

-* *tenantID* - string - Unique ID of the tenant to be deleted.
+* *tenantId* - string - Unique ID of the tenant to be deleted.

 **Data Parameters**